Island peak expedition

 - Accommodation: Lodge

-Along the moraine and glacial lake Chokarma Tso and Imja Tso, we climb gently to the base camp of Island Peak where we set up the tents.
+Following the moraine and the glacial lakes Chokarma Tso and Imja Tso, we gradually climb to the Island Peak Base Camp, where we set up tents.
 Preparation for the ascent.

-Ascent of the Island peak early in the morning and return to Chukhung
+Early morning ascent of Island Peak and return to Chukhung

 - Full day depending on conditions and snow cover